-In general, it takes less time to train the BigQuery ML ARIMA_PLUS model than the Vertex AI Forecasting model.
-Training a BigQuery ML ARIMA_PLUS model is a good idea if you need to perform many quick iterations of model training or if you need an inexpensive baseline to measure other models against.
+BigQuery ML ARIMA_PLUS is a univariate forecasting model.
+As a statistical model, it is faster to train than a model based on neural networks.
+We recommend training a BigQuery ML ARIMA_PLUS model if you need to perform many quick iterations of model training or if you need an inexpensive baseline to measure other models against.

 - View the BigQuery ML ARIMA_PLUS model evaluation.

-- Make a batch prediction with the BigQuery ML ARIMA_PLUS model.
+- Perform batch prediction with the BigQuery ML ARIMA_PLUS model.

 - Create a Vertex AI